p-argento/uni/BPM/bpm exam questions.md

 2. abstraction
 	1. describe the different types of abstraction (vertical, horizontal, aggregated) in process modeling
 3. EPC
-	1. Compare and contrast EPC and BPMN (ok )
+	1. Compare and contrast EPC and BPMN
 	2. What strategies can be used to translate an EPC into a Petri net?
 	3. How are OR join policies handled in EPC?
 4. cycle time (quantitative analysis)